jo-m/trainbot/README.md

 This allows us to stay away from complex dependencies like OpenCV, and keeps the computational requirements low.
 All processing happens on CPU.

-As a consequence, there are certain requirements which have to be met:
+The assumptions are (there might be more implicit ones):

 1. Trains only appear in a (manually) pre-cropped region.
 1. The camera is stable and the image does not move around in any direction.